mattmcfad/FE-Dev-Interviews/README.md

 * Do you think you're a fast learner?
 If so, why?
 * What was the most difficult project you worked on and why?

 ## How to prepare for an interview?

+* Research the company
+	* Why do you want to work for them?
+* Research who you are interviewing with
+* Minify your live projects and personal website
+	* Be prepared to have the interviewer pull up your website and project and view source.
+	* If it is minified then they might start a conversation about what task runner you used to minify it.
+	* If it is not minified then they may pick apart your code and poke around.
+* Review your projects' code.
+* Review your resume
+	* Anything listed on your resume is fair game.
+If you listed SQL as a skill then be prepared to answer questions about SQL.
+Only attribute skills you are confident in.

 ## What to ask at the interview?